akramnarejo/pyxercise/README.md

 # code-world
-it's a programming repository with random tasks in python3
+Programming space with random tasks in Python3